ora-io/awesome-ora/README.md

 - [zkGraph Examples](https://github.com/hyperoracle/zkgraph-cli/tree/main/packages/create-zkgraph/templates): A list of zkGraphs, including Uniswap Price Calculation, zkAutomation-based zkGraph, and multi-address based zkGraph.
 This is the implementation by Hyper Oracle.
 - [zkUsecases](https://github.com/LiRiu/zkUsecases): A list of zkGraphs, including SeaPort Trading Activity, and USDT Transfer Volume Per Block.
 This is displayed on Hyper Oracle's [use case page](https://www.hyperoracle.io/app/cases).
-- [Marine](https://github.com/hyperoracle/marine/): A zkGraph for liquidation on Compound Protocol.
+- [Marine](https://github.com/hyperoracle/marine): A zkGraph as liquidation protocol on Compound Protocol.
 This is tracking 15+ addresses, and 90+ events at the same time.
 - [zkToken](https://github.com/hyperoracle/zkToken): A zkGraph as ERC20 token monitor.
 This monitors whether there is any selling or pumping behavior in the whale account, and then issue an alert signal.
 - [Proof of Blacklist](https://github.com/varun-doshi/Proof-of-Blacklist-zkGraph): A zkGraph for tracking new blacklisted address of USDT.
 - [Proof of Ownership](https://github.com/varun-doshi/Proof-of-Ownership-zkGraph): A zkGraph that accesses historical ownership change of the Azuki NFT collection.